 Preboarding is an important yet often underestimated period for each new hire.
 Preboarding starts as soon as you confirm the hire and ends with their first day at work.
-HR departments at modern organizations take advantage of this period to build a solid foundation for long term fulfilment and work commitment and eliminate new hire turnover.
+HR departments at modern organizations take advantage of this period to build a solid foundation for long-term fulfilment and work commitment and eliminate new hire turnover.

 Get ready, let’s play

 Modern recruitment and employee relations trends increasingly lean toward interactive tools in guiding new hires.
-For example, through the use of gamification elements, or a game itself, a new hire can be guided through the company culture, organizational structure, team dynamics, employment conditions, training materials and can even lighten up some topics such as rules and regulations.
+For example, through the use of gamification elements, or a game itself, a new hire can be guided through the company culture, organizational structure, team dynamics, employment conditions, training materials, and it can even lighten up some topics such as rules and regulations.

 Part of the team even before the start date

 For new hires, starting a new job comes with a lot of enthusiasm but also stress.
-They are also constantly re-evaluating their decision before (and after) their start date and may, at any time, change their mind.
+They are frequently constantly re-evaluating their decision before (and after) their start date and may, at any time, change their mind.
 A new hire’s existing employer may make use of this pre-start period to try and convince them to turn down an offer and remain in their current position.
 So, hook your new hire at the interview – assure them that you and the team are looking forward to their arrival and introduce them to the preboarding plan.
-They will feel like they are already part of the team and won‘t be overwhelmed by negative assumptions or tempted by the efforts of the company they are leaving.
+They will feel like they are already part of the team and won’t be overwhelmed by negative assumptions or tempted by the efforts of the company they are leaving.

 Invite your new hire to a company party or dinner with the team, or maybe a virtual one.
 Even if you already feel very well aligned professionally, recruitment is a cultural and social process in which personal contact plays an important role.
 Share stories and reveal your colleagues’ qualities.
 In doing so, you will shift your bond to a more personal level.
 The new hire will adapt more naturally and won’t run away because they feel they are just another number in the company structure.